-Every year, millions of viewers tune in to watch award shows like the Emmys, Oscars, and Golden Globes.
+Every year, millions of viewers tune in to watch award shows like the Oscars, Emmys and Golden Globes.
 For entertainment professionals, winning one of these coveted awards is a defining career milestone.
 But beyond the honor and recognition, have you ever wondered about the actual value of the physical trophies?

 We know that the real value of such esteemed awards lies in the achievement that they represent.
 But as precious metal connoisseurs, we couldn’t help but wonder: how much gold do these iconic figures actually contain?
 (Hint – it’s less than you’d think).